Darwin, Northern Territory: Beaches

 During the months of October–May the sea contains deadly box jellyfish, known locally as stingers or sea wasps.
 Saltwater crocodiles are common in all waterways surrounding Darwin and are occasionally found in Darwin Harbour and on local beaches.
 An active trapping program is carried out by the NT Government to limit numbers of crocodiles within the Darwin urban waterway area.

-The city has many kilometres of beaches, including the Casuarina Beach and renowned Mindil Beach, home of the Mindil Beach markets.
+Darwin has many kilometres of beaches, including the Casuarina Beach and renowned Mindil Beach, home of the Mindil Beach markets.
 Darwin City Council has designated an area of Casuarina Beach as a free beach, which has been designated as a nudist beach area since 1976.

 Bundilla Beach was formerly named Vesteys Beach, as it was one of the beaches overlooked by Vestey's Meatworks, which existed from 1914 to 1920 and was involved in the Darwin rebellion.
-In March 2021, the beach was formally renamed Bundilla Beach, the name by which it had long been known to the traditional owners, the Larrakia people.
+In March 2021, the beach was renamed Bundilla Beach, the name by which it had long been known to the traditional owners, the Larrakia people.

 The Darwin Surf Life Saving Club operates longboats and surf skis and provides events and lifesaving accreditations.

 Lake Alexander is an artificial lake at East Point Reserve, suitable for swimming and water sports throughout the year.